 Here are some fun outdoor kids learning activities that you can do:

-In this one of learning games for kids each child has to select a plant, animal, or something else they can see as you are out in nature, and you have 20 questions to figure out what it is they are thinking of.
+In this learning game for kids each child has to select a plant, animal, or something else they can see as you are out in nature, and you have 20 questions to figure out what it is they are thinking of.

 The questions can help your kids to learn